 When I first moved to Casablanca with my 8 and 10 year olds, I had no idea what to do with them or where to go.
 The city just seemed big with no playgrounds that I could find.
 Through...

-Casablanca is not a favorite city for tourists and it’s understandable why not.
+Casablanca is not a favorite city for tourists and it’s understandable why.
 It’s a large city to navigate with crazy traffic and without the charm of places like Marrakech.
-It’s hard to find things to do when you...
+However, Casablanca has an appeal of its own and part of...

 Two weeks of Pura Vida in a country with so much to offer families.